webfastercom/monitoring-integration-example/README.md

 To save this config, a route at https://xxxxxxxxx.com/plugin/your-inegration-name/setup will then be available.
 Make a POST call to this route of which the body contains a json object.
+This enpoint will be available in the env file under 'setupEndpoint'.

 This json object will then be set on the env object when a call to your integration is made, so you can use it in your routes.